 DON'T buy from adverts in newspapers, magazines or on the internet - good breeders don't need to advertise; they can generally sell every puppy or kitten they breed by word of mouth.*

-NEVER buy from someone with just a mobile phone number, or let 'breeders' deliver to you or meet them at a 'convenient' neutral location, they are usually dealers covering their tracks and when there is a problem they will be nowhere to be found.
+NEVER buy from someone with just a mobile phone number, or let 'breeders' deliver to you or meet them at a 'convenient' neutral location, they are not trying to be helpful they are usually dealers covering their tracks and when there is a problem they will be nowhere to be found.

 ALWAYS look for 'home-bred' puppies and kittens that you have seen indoors with their mother - this is probably the single most useful piece of advice.
 However importing puppies has now become so profitable that dealers will rent a property and have a stooge bitch they pretend is the puppy's mother.
 If there is the slightest doubt in your mind walk away, there will always be more puppies.
 Even puppies bred in reputable breeding kennels may be unsuitable as they may not be habituated to living with a family in a normal house.